MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-included-files-view.md

 Because this project uses a precompiled header (PCH), we don't want to measure the time spent building the PCH because that only happens once.
 We do this by loading the `pch.cpp` file and choosing **Ctrl+F7** to build just that file.
 We could also compile this file by right-clicking `pch.cpp` in the Solution Explorer and choosing `Compile`.

 Now we rerun Build Insights in the **Solution Explorer** by right-clicking the project and choosing **Project Only** > **Run Build Insights on Build**.
 We don't want **Rebuild** this time because that will rebuild the PCH, which we don't want to measure.
-We cleaned the project earlier which means that a normal build will compile all the project files we want to measure.
+We cleaned the project earlier, which means that a normal build compiles all the project files we want to measure.

-When the ETL files appears, we see that build time went from 16.404 seconds to 6.615 seconds.
+When the ETL files appear, we see that build time went from 16.404 seconds to 6.615 seconds.
 Put `winrtHeaders.h` into the filter box and nothing appears.
 This is because the time spent parsing it is now negligible since it's being pulled in via the precompiled header.

 :::image type="content" source="./media/included-files-after-fix.png" alt-text="Screenshot of the Include Tree pane in the trace file. winrtHeaders is no longer listed.":::